-Students with ADHD encounter more challenges in college than their peers.
-Difficulties with studying, setting goals, time management and coping can leave undergraduates with ADHD frustrated and overwhelmed.
+Students with ADHD often encounter more challenges in college than their peers.
+Difficulties with studying, setting goals, time management, and coping can leave undergraduates with ADHD frustrated and overwhelmed.
 By following these attention deficit disorder college tips, students can better navigate the path to academic success.

 Making a Successful Transition to College with ADHD

-High school students with ADHD can find the transition to college difficult.
+ADHD can make the transition to college difficult.
 There are high expectations associated with forming new friendships, living independently and of course, achieving academic success.

 If students choose to attend school out of state, they may want to live with a supportive relative or friend until they are familiar with the new area and routine.

-Students who dorm may also want locate private practices and hospitals in the community, since most campuses only offer short-term care.
+Students who live in residence halls may also want locate private practices and hospitals in the community, since most campuses only offer short-term care.
 Private practices can be affordable, accessible, and student-friendly.
 Students should also obtain the contact information of the local hospital in case emergency care is needed.

 Asking for College Accommodations

-All students with ADHD should contact the disability support services on campus.
-Unlike in high school, ADHD college students are not covered under the Individuals with Disabilities Education Act (IDEA).
+Students with ADHD should contact the disability support services on campus.
+Unlike in high school, college students who have disorder are not covered under the Individuals with Disabilities Education Act (IDEA).
 Individualized Education Plans (IEPs) and IEP teams do not exist, either.
 Rather, students must request academic accommodations under the Americans with Disabilities Act (ADA).